SAP-samples/cap-local-development-workshop/exercises/01/README.md

 and you can check with the previous `curl` invocation that it's really gone.

 Move to the terminal where the CAP server is running and hit Enter, which will cause it to restart.
-Because the default mode for the use of SQLite at this point, with no explicit configuration, is in-memory (note the `--in-memory?` option in the expanded version of `cds w` which is `cds serve all --with-mocks --in-memory?`, and look up the meaning of the `?` in that last option specified).

-The deployment of the initial data to the in-memory SQLite database is redone and "The Raven" is back (check with the previous `curl` invocation again) ... no doubt to [continue repeating the word "Nevermore"].
+Because the default mode for the use of SQLite at this point, with no explicit configuration, is in-memory (see [footnote 2](#footnote-2)), the deployment of the initial data to the in-memory SQLite database is redone and "The Raven" is back (check with the previous `curl` invocation again) ... no doubt to [continue repeating the word "Nevermore"].

 <!-- TODO: NEXT, DEPLOY TO DB.SQLITE FILE -->